clear-crab/clear-crab/README.md

    # Update package mirrors (may be needed if you have a fresh install of MSYS2)
    pacman -Sy pacman-mirrors

-   # Install build tools needed for Rust.
+   # Install build tools needed for Clear Crab.
 If you're building a 32-bit compiler,
    # then replace "x86_64" below with "i686".
 If you've already got Git, Python,
    # or CMake installed and in PATH you can remove them from this list.
    # Note that it is important that you do **not** use the 'python2', 'cmake',